 This is my favorite Ajiaco recipe.
 It's a famous Latin American dish probably best known around the world as being Colombian.
 It's a stew of multiple types of potatoes, chicken and corn.
-There's also different versions than Colombian ajiaco enjoyed in places like Peru and Cuba to name a few.
+There's also different versions than Colombian ajiaco enjoyed in places like Peru and Cuba, to name a few.
 I've served it to hundreds of people over the years.
 Here's how to make it.

 Chicken soup with corn and potatoes might seem a little off-brand for a website that focuses on wild food, but, there's a (not so secret) ingredient some of you will recognize.

 Dried guascas, quickweed, or Galinsoga parviflora (or other very closely related galinsoga, although parviflora is the most commonly mentioned that I see).
 If you look online, you'll see a host of variations for ajiaco, but, many of them are just a stew of corn and potatoes.

 Many online versions mention that the soup should contain dried guascas, but few, if any actually use them, a shame since the herb is widely available online.

 After eating through a few different versions, I 'm of the opinion that making Colombian ajiaco without dried galinsoga is probably heretical, and tantamount to making coffee cake without cinnamon, or ranch dressing without dried onions.

 For years I've known of the soup, but disregarded it as a novelty.
 What could a couple handfuls of dehydrated galinsoga possibly add to a dish?